gdeep141/flashcards-console-app/csa/analytics.md

 Load massive amounts of data, but then get faster joins and queries due to indexing AWS Redshift

-Uses nodes in a cluster to load and query PETABYTES of data AWS Redshift
+Uses nodes in a cluster to load and SQL QUERY petabytes of data AWS Redshift

 Query petabytes of data stored in s3 without loading it first, by leveraging 1000s of nodes